PRIVACY AND ANTI-SPAM CODE FOR OUR DENTAL OFFICE

 The purposes for which Personal Information is collected in this Office will be identified before or at the time it is collected.

-This Office collects Personal Information about an individual for lawful purposes in connection with a function or activity of a Trustee and when collection of the information is necessary for that purpose, including:
+This Office collects Personal Information about an individual that is reasonably appropriate in the circumstances in order to fulfil lawful purposes disclosed by our Office and in connection with a function or activity of a Trustee and when collection of the information is necessary for that purpose, including:

 - to provide health services;

-- to determine or verify the eligibility of an individual to receive a health services
+- to determine or verify the eligibility of an individual to receive a health service;

 - to conduct investigations, discipline proceedings, practice reviews or inspections relating to the members of a health profession or health discipline;

-- to conduct research or perform data matching or other services to facilitate another person’s research in certain instances outlined in the HIA;
+- to conduct research or perform data matching or other services to facilitate another person’s research in certain instances outlined in applicable Privacy Laws;

 - to provide for health services provider education;